zekzekus/dotfiles/README.md

 Installation steps for who loves risky stuff.

-- clone the repo
+- clone the repo.
+- run `git submodule update --init --recursive` command to fetch and update all submodules.
-- make a symbolic link of REPO__PATH/vim/vimfiles to ~/.vim
+- make a symbolic link of REPO_PATH/vim/vimfiles to ~/.vim
-- make a symbolic link of REPO__PATH/vim/vimrc ~/.vimrc
+- make a symbolic link of REPO_PATH/vim/vimrc ~/.vimrc
 - follow installation process for excellent [pathogen](https://github.com/tpope/vim-pathogen) plugin
 - install necessary external programs. as i remember:
-    - jedi from pip. `pip install jedi` this is a python tool. autocompletion, go to definition, rename refactoring etc.
+    - there is no need to install jedi python library if you update git submodules recursively.
+This will fetch jedi library.
     - flake8 for syntax checks. `pip install flake8` used by sytastic plugin.
     - ctags for tagbar and ctrlp plugin.
 You can use your OS package manager to install